 It may be important to continue these treatments until the inflammation dies down, which generally takes 12 to 18 months.
 The extent of the residual effects of the disease can then be assessed.
 Following significant thyroid eye disease, rehabilitative surgery is frequently required to return the eyes to their previous appearance and function.
 A series of different operations including operating on the eyelids, eye muscles or orbital decompression to reduce the pressure behind the eyes, may be needed.
 If there is any risk to vision, decompression by surgery may need to be carried out urgently.

 Surgery for cosmetic reasons should be carried out after the inflammation has died down in order to avoid repeated operations.
-There are general risks associated with surgery and anaesthesia, which should be reviewed by the surgeon or anaesthetist.
+There are general risks associated with surgery and anaesthesia, which should be explained by the surgeon and/or anaesthetist.

 Antithyroid tablets can very rarely suppress the production of white blood cells, making the individual more open to infections.
 Anyone who experiences a sore throat, mouth ulcers or a high temperature whilst taking the tablets should seek medical attention immediately.